CircleCI-Public/config-preview-sdk/docs/jobs.md

 ## Invoking the same job multiple times

 A single configuration may invoke a job many times.
 At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided.
-If you carec about the name of the duplicate jobs, they can be explicitly named with the `name` key.
+If you care about the name of the duplicate jobs, they can be explicitly named with the `name` key.

 >NOTE: The user must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow (ie: if the job is used under the `requires` key of a job invocation in a workflow you will need to name it).